aws-samples/config-resource-compliance-dashboard/README.md

 Read more about the `AWSControlTowerExecution` IAM role in the [documentation](https://docs.aws.amazon.com/controltower/latest/userguide/awscontroltowerexecution.html).

+### AWS Key Management Service (KMS) key to encrypt the Log Archive bucket and/or the AWS Config delivery channel
+**It's important to note that this senario is not fully supported by the dashboard.**

+If your Log Archive bucket and/or your AWS Config delivery channel are encrypted with a customer managed KMS key, you can proceed with the standard installation, but there are additional manual configuration steps to perform that will be explained below.

+Unless you utilize multi-region KMS keys, it's important that your KMS key is in the same region as the dashboard resources, the Log Archive bucket and QuickSight.

 ### Deployment architecture
 The most important decision is whether to install the dashboard on a dedicated Dashboard account or directly into the Log Archive account.
 These are the implications of each architecture.